ZhihaoPENG-CityU/TIP23---EGRC-Net/R_output/README.md

-+ The file of storing the output results
++ The file stores the output results